fm-mf/iscweb/README.md

 	2. Add content of the created `id_rsa.pub` SSH key to your [GitHub account][github-new-ssh]

-4. In terminal navigate to the directory in which you want the ISC web sources to be downloaded
+4. In terminal navigate to the directory in which you want the ESN CTU web sources to be downloaded

 5. Then run the following commands in terminal: